-In today’s society it seems like most people can’t go anywhere without their phone attached to the hip.
-Especially with teenagers, they’ll take their cellphones with them everywhere they should and shouldn’t; including the classroom.
+In today’s society, it seems like most people can’t go anywhere without their phone attached to the hip.
+Especially with teenagers, they’ll take their cellphones with them everywhere they should and shouldn’t, including the classroom.

-With that surge in ownership comes the inescapable result of teens bringing their loud, vibrating pocket sized distractions into their learning spaces.
-At least that’s how many people would like to portray cell phones contribution to the classroom.
+With that surge in ownership comes the inescapable result of teens bringing their loud, vibrating pocket-sized distractions into their learning spaces.
+At least that’s how many people would like to portray cell phones’ contribution to the classroom.

-Back in 2010, the Pew Research Center found that 65% of teens brought their phones to school despite any bans that may be in place.
-It’s also been found that students are spending up to 20% of their in-class time texting, emailing, and checking social media.
+Back in 2010, the Pew Research Center found that 65 percent of teens brought their phones to school despite any bans that may be in place.
+It’s also been found that students are spending up to 20 percent of their in-class time texting, emailing, and checking social media.

-For many teachers that growing number has become more of a nuisance than a new learning tool in the classroom.
+For many teachers, that growing number has become more of a nuisance than a new learning tool in the classroom.

 “I do believe that cell phones are a big distraction,” said senior Mimi Nguyen.
 “We’re conditioned to want to be on our phones and that’s why I think it’s important to set and enforce rules.”